chestercai/HelloWord/README.txt

 HelloWord
 =========
-the first time use github repository
+the first time to use github repository
 HelloWord